[NEohioPAL]PREVIEWS: PORTHOUSE, OHIO DANCE, BLUE ROOM, SHAW AND SHAKESPEARE/CANADA

 Another theatrical summer highlight is attending the

 Stratford Festival of Canada.
-This years "Tales Told
+This year’s "Tales Told

 and Retold" season runs from April through early